 Three Years of Biking: Reflections and Insights

 I started biking during the early days of the pandemic as a simple escape from the confinements of the apartment, a way to feel the world outside when everything seemed to have stopped.
 But as the days turned weeks and weeks into months, this pastime has somehow transformed into an almost daily habit.
-Over the past three years, I've learned a few things, from consistency in rides to the importance of low-effort/high-volume exercises.
+Over the past three years, I have learned a few things, from consistency in rides to the importance of low-effort/high-volume exercises.

 The Power of Consistency